Remote education provision: information for parents

 How will my child access any online remote education you are providing?

-All students have an iPad issued by the school.
+All students have an iPad or laptop issued by the school.
 All lessons are delivered using Showbie.
 There are also some sixth form lessons and interventions that are delivered by Zoom.
 When Sixth Form have a zoom lesson, details will be given in the class showbie group.

 If my child does not have digital or online access at home, how will you support them to access remote education?